 The festival is very short.
 Full bloom is usually reached within one week after the opening of the first flower.
 A week later the petals are falling off the trees.

 We post regular Updates every year, beginning in February about Cherry Blossom predicted dates.
-For 2014 Cherry Blossom see here.
+For this year’s Cherry Blossom see here.

 The blooming time of the Cherry Blossom Trees changes from year to year depending on the weather the winter before.

 If the weather during the months before the season was mild, the flowers will open around end of March.
 If it was a cold winter, the trees will bloom later on, in early April.

 So, basically the beginning of the Festival can change from year to year by as much as two weeks.